Azure/azure-powershell/Call_For_Testing_Az.Accounts-Preview.md

 Run your script or `Connect-AzAccount`

 # When to Release the Preview features
-We are going to release these preview feature in next regular release in January.
+We are going to release these preview features in next regular release in January.

 # Send Feedback
 Report your findings on [GitHub](https://github.com/Azure/azure-powershell/issues).